-However, these deaths are just the tip of the iceberg and we don’t just need police reform, we need societal reform.
+However, these deaths are just the tip of the iceberg and we don’t just need police reform, we need top-to-bottom societal reform.
 It is time that there be equality in every area from our workplaces to healthcare to housing to business opportunities and access to capital.
 It is time that white Americans recognize their implicit racism and fix it.
 Because we, as black people, can’t.
 This is your 401-year mess, not ours.

 So what are my alleged crimes?
 A) I am a strong confident black woman and independent Founder/Editor-In-Chief, who demands to be treated with the same respect afforded my white colleagues, many of whom have far less reach and experience.
 (Thus, I am the proverbial uppity Negro!)
 And b) I am also woke, so I can see when racism is being displayed and I will call you out on it.
 That’s it.

-When you compare my site and magazine to those of the white NYC micro-influencers that a lot of these agencies are courting and inviting to their events, there is simply no other conclusion to draw but racism.
+When you compare my site and magazine to those of the white NYC micro-influencers that a lot of these agencies and/or planners re courting and inviting to their events, there is simply no other conclusion to draw but racism.
 And I suspect if the people, who perpetrated these racist acts on me really thought about it and were truthful to themselves, they would have to admit it.
 It has been gut-wrenching, painful, soul-destroying and inexplicable.
 It has been impossible to explain to my white counterparts, who see it, but don’t care.
 My black counterparts see and live it too and we talk about it amongst us.
 But they are too afraid to call it out for fear they will lose the teeny crumbs that are sent their way.
 I was, in fact, hesitant to address this even here.
 But I owe it to both myself and to the other influencers of color.
-I could no longer stay silent about this blatant racism in my industry, particularly while watching these same agencies hop on the Black Lives Matter bandwagon via IG.
+I could no longer stay silent about this blatant racism in my industry, particularly while watching these same agencies and individuals hop on the Black Lives Matter bandwagon via IG.

 It’s about being black and being denied entry to an event you were invited to then lied to and told it is “at capacity” while PR interns write white people’s names down that weren’t even on the list and wave them in.
 It’s about white PR women getting an attempted smear email from a hater with a picture of a dark-skinned black woman, that is clearly not you, and having them believe it and racistly claim you can’t come to an event because you have a “police record.”
 It’s about dressing in a suit while your white colleagues are in flip flops and ripped cutoffs and still being racistly disrespected at a Microsoft Surface launch.
-It’s about getting brands to sign on to be members of the Accessories Council and being the only one to write about their events every time, yet still, have the director treat you shitty.
+It’s about getting brands to sign on to be members of the Accessories Council and being the only one to write about their events every time, yet still, having the director treat you shitty.
 It’s about busting your ass to create content for the agencies’ clients for years, then watching people that are actual crashers being elevated and treated better than you, solely because they are white.
 It’s about even having to write this post!
 I could go on and on.
 It has been a lot of unnecessary extra and a constant stream of racist acts.
 One associate opined that she didn’t even know I am black and that I look more Hispanic.
 Well, that would make the racism even worse.
 Because if there are few black people being included in PR campaigns, there are almost zero Hispanics actively or properly engaged by this industry.
 So no, it is not the “stuff”.
-All I want is to be treated with the professionalism and respect that my white colleagues receive.
+All I want is to be treated with the proper professionalism and respect that my white colleagues receive.

-I can only hope that now that these owners of major PR agencies have jumped on the Black Lives Matter bandwagon, they will recognize their own need to do better.
+I can only hope that now that these owners of major PR agencies and event planners have jumped on the Black Lives Matter bandwagon, they will recognize their own need to do better.
 I hope that in the words of Malcolm X, this newfound call from these companies will not return to a “Southern wolf, Northern fox” scenario whereby they go back to their racist ways once the protests stop.
 Because black lives matter, not just when we are murdered by the police.
 They matter while we are still alive too.
 They matter in your offices and in your neighborhoods and in your business dealings.
 We need you to not just march because you saw a video.
 We need you to address what you put us through on a daily level.
 Because we are not living 24-7 on video.